 Recommended practice Why?
-How? √ or X 17 Reduce or eliminate the use of electric prodders and other goads.
+How? √ or X 16 Reduce or eliminate the use of electric prodders and other goads.
 As well as risking bruising, excessive use of jiggers and prodders will cause additional stress.
 Use techniques such as working the point of balance and flight-zone.
 Try using flappers, rattles or drafting flags instead.
-18 Be patient, and allow time and space for cattle to move through the yards.
+1 Be patient, and allow time and space for cattle to move through the yards.
 Hurrying animals can increase stress and deplete glycogen levels.
 Use trained and skilled stock handlers familiar with quiet and efficient handling.
 Make sure gates are open before attempting to drive cattle.
-19 Use well designed loading ramps.
+33 Use well designed loading ramps.
 Loading ramps, if not designed correctly, can impede animal movement and cause injury.
 Loading ramps should be non-slip and less than 25° slope, preferably with stepped incline and double deck loading facilities if two deck transports are loaded regularly.
-20 Avoid dehydrating animals.
+6 Avoid dehydrating animals.
 Dehydration can lead to stress and glycogen loss.
 Make sure water is freely available to stock before they are trucked.

 Care is taken to ensure the accuracy of the information contained in this publication.
 However, MLA cannot accept responsibility for the accuracy or completeness of the information or opinions contained in the publication.
 You should make your own enquiries before making decisions concerning your information or opinions contained in the publication.
-You rely solely on this publication and excludes all liability for any loss a result of reliance by any person on such information or advice.
-Apart from any use premitted under the Copyright Act 1968, all rights are expressly reserved.
-Request for further authorisation should be directed to the Content Manager, PO Box 1961, North Sydney, NSW 2059 or info@mla.com.au. @ Meat & Livestock Attainal 2022 ABN 39 OBI 678 364.
+You rely solely on this publication and excludes all liability for any losses incurred if you rely solely on this publication and excludes all liability as a result of reliance by any person on such information or advice.
+Apart from any use permitted under the Copyright Act 1968, all rights are expressly reserved.
+Requests for further authorisation should be directed to the Content Manager, PO Box 1961, North Sydney, NSW 2059 or info@mla.com.au. @ Meat & Livestock Australia 2022 ABN 39 OBI 678 364.
 Published in May 2024.
-MLA acrowvedges the matching funds provided by the Austailan Government to support the research and development detailed in this publication.
+MLA acrownedges the matching funds provided by the Australia Government to support the research and development detailed in this publication.